 By Stephanie Younger •

-The murder of Trayvon Martin ignited a fire within a then 12-year-old Nupol Kiazolu “that [she’s] never felt before.”
-“I couldn’t fully articulate how I felt at the time, but I knew I was angry,” she wrote in a post on Instagram in February.
-“A few days after your murder, I came to school with my gray hoodie on, Skittles, iced tea, and this message taped to my back: “Do I look suspicious”?
-This was my first form of activism EVER.”
+The murder of Trayvon Martin ‘ignited a fire’ within the heart of a then 12-year-old Nupol Kiazolu she says she has never felt before.
+“I couldn’t fully articulate how I felt at the time, but I knew I was angry,” she wrote in an Instagram post in February.
+“A few days after your murder, I came to school with my gray hoodie on, Skittles, iced tea, and this message taped to my back: “Do I look suspicious?””
 In 2012, Trayvon Martin was murdered by the police shortly after he went to the store to buy these items.

 “I faced SO MUCH OPPOSITION FROM THE STAFF!
 I was about to get suspended, but I was determined to raise awareness about his death and get this message across,” Kiazolu wrote.
 When she refused to take her hoodie off, she was sent to the principal’s office, “on the verge of school suspension.”
 The only support she received was by her math teacher, who put her career on the line by standing with Kiazolu.

-The moment Kiazolu realized that she was destined to be an activist was when almost every Black student in the cafeteria was wearing a grey hoodie with the same message taped to their backs.
-“My teacher and I were so shocked, we started crying tears of joy.”
+This was her first form of activism.
+The moment Kiazolu realized that she wanted to dedicate herself to civil rights activism, was when nearly every Black student at her school’s cafeteria was wearing a grey hoodie with a message taped to their backs: “Do I look suspicious?”

 Kiazolu is a womanist, a term coined by Alice Walker.
 “White feminists have always been at the forefront of feminism while using Black and women of color as stepping stones and props.
 Black women created this movement as a safe space for Black women and women of color, and to advance us in society as well.”